 ‘an act is the factual cause if the consequence would not have happened but for that act’.

 Put another way, if the consequence would have happened just as it did irrespective of the defendant’s act (White 2 KB 124) or omission (Morby 1882).

-So White was not accountable for the death of his mother, whose drink he had poisoned, when she died of a heart attack before taking the poison.’
+So White was not deemed to be the cause of the death of his mother, whose drink he had poisoned, when she suffered a cardiac arrest and died before taking the poison.

 Legal causation (The evaluative nature of causal attribution)

 The factual cause of a consequence will also be the legal cause of that consequence, unless the factual cause is too insubstantial or remote to render it inappropriate to attribute the consequence to the act.
 (Wilson)

 This idea is exemplified by the Draft Criminal Code which clarifies that —